Specifying Item Properties

 The value of the Custom id field specifies the name of an annotation.

 In the Position group, you can set the position of an item on the x and y axis.
+The position of an item in the UI can be either absolute or relative to other items.
+For more information, see Positioning Items.

 The z position of an item determines its position in relation to its sibling items in the type hierarchy.
 You can set it in the Z field in the Advanced tab.
-However, you would typically set it in Navigator by setting the stacking order of items.

 The item size and position can also be managed automatically when using layouts.